Illinois Green Ribbon Schools

 What is the application timeline?

 Applications for the Illinois Green Ribbon Program open in the fall and are due in late December.
-Illinois Green will then submit the Illinois nominees to the U.S. Department of Education, which will announce the national awardees in the spring.
+Illinois Green will then work with a host of local judges in the school and sustainability industry to help judge applications.
+Once scores are in, Illinois Green and partners will announce the state awardees in the spring.

 Download the application forms at the top of the page to start preparing!